Viannis/hct/README.md

 - **Clock In/Out**: Clock in when entering the defined perimeter and clock out when already clocked in.
 Optional notes can be provided.
 - **Location Restriction**: Receive notifications if attempting to clock in outside the perimeter.

+## Actions
+- **Update Location**: Signup as a Manager => dashboard/settings/location => click update => search for new location (suggestions allowed for US, UK and IND), change radius if needed => save
+- **Clock in & out**: If the location set form the manager role is in nearest proximity, then by allowing location permission, you will be able to clockin.
+If already clocked in, you will be able to clockout.

 ## Technologies Used

 - **Frontend**: